The Death Gene

 Thanks for your comments.

 I'm not a biologist or a medical person and am not an expert on cancer.
 But it seems to me that one of the fundamental "goals" of cellular life must be to reproduce.
 Reproduction is the trick that allows life to succeed.
 But unbridled reproduction suddenly switches from being purely beneficial to being possibly harmful once cells join together to form multi-cellular life forms such as ourselves.
 So while no one really knows why cancer exists, it seems likely to me that multi-cellular life forms have developed reproduction inhibitors that allow the individual cells to cooperate rather than compete.
 Probably it is when those inhibitors break down in just one cell, it is free to reproduce in an uncontrolled fashion, growing into a cancer.
 It seems to me that such uncontrolled reproduction is probably pretty much the way our single-celled ancestors did things before they evolved into multi-cellular life.
-Live usually evolves by adding new mechanisms on top of the old.
+Life usually evolves by adding new mechanisms on top of the old.
 So it seems to me that multi-celled life added growth inhibitors, but that the old reproductive ways are still buried underneath.
 That cancer is little more that those old reproductive ways showing through, allowing a single cell to start competing with its neighbors.

 My conjecture that death allows for more generations is a guess.
 I am not sure it is true, though my thesis depends on it.
 Here is how I would argue that it is probably true.